jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 src/assets/js/
 ```

-Eleventy will now completely ignore the `./src/assets/scss/` and `./src/assets/js/` directories.
-Your build tools and scripts will generate the required outputs in your `./dist` directory.
+Eleventy will now completely ignore the `./src/assets/scss/` and `./src/assets/js/` directories, while build tools and scripts will generate the required outputs in your `./dist` directory.

 Personnally, I use Gulp combined with Webpack for most of my projects.
 Eleventy can very easily be integrated to this kind of workflow.